UniversityOfHelsinkiCS/sis-importer/README.md

 By setting the LATEST_XXXX_ORDINAL to 0 (e.g. set LATEST_ENROLMENT_ORDINAL "0") you can refresh data.
 Or similarly skip data by setting the value _high enough_.
 Depends on the data what is a good number.

 You can use reset-ordinals.sh as the example.
 It resets all of the ordinals to 0.

+### Running tests

+Currently only importer-db-api has some tests.
+If you want to run them locally, you can run these commands:

+1. Start the services

+    ```bash
+    docker compose -f docker-compose.ci.yml -f docker-compose.test.yml up -d
+    ```

+2. Run the tests

+    ```bash
+    docker exec -it sis-importer-db-api npm test
+    ```

+    If you want to run the tests in watch mode, you can add `-- --watchAll` to the end of the command.
+This will automatically rerun the tests when you make changes to the code and save them.

+3. Stop the services

+    ```bash
+    docker compose -f docker-compose.ci.yml -f docker-compose.test.yml down
+    ```

 ### SONIC mode